EXCLUSIVE-Republicans seeking to raise at least $60 mln to fund Trump legal challenges -sources | Politics

 EXCLUSIVE-Republicans seeking to raise at least $60 mln to fund Trump legal challenges -sources

+The call for funds comes as the Trump and Biden campaigns gird for a potentially protracted legal battle over the election.
 Since voting ended on Tuesday, the Trump campaign has sent out email and text solicitations alleging foul play and seeking donations.

-The call for funds comes as the Trump and Biden campaigns gird for a potentially protracted legal fight over the election.
+Trump, who started the race with a strong financial advantage, ended his campaign struggling to keep up with the Biden fundraising juggernaut.
+A Trump adviser described the campaign's litigation strategy thus far as chaotic, disorganized and a "disservice to the president."

 - READ MORE ON: